systemsguide/systemsguide.github.io/docs/challenges.md

 In practice, this resembles transmedicalism, where trans people are excluded for lacking a gender dysphoria diagnosis, or not undergoing medical interventions.

 Predominant online sysmedicalist views focus on causality.
 By insisting that a system's cause for existence can be objectively observed, and that there are "unacceptable" or "fake" causes, systems suspected of these qualities can be excluded from plural spaces.
-Language is key here, even among the inclusive - when [more than one's _causes_](https://morethanone.info/#causes) use the phrases "trauma plurals" and "plurals who were not originally plural", they accidentally imply it _is_ possible to know why a person exists, and therefore that it's possible to exclude them on that basis.
+Language is key here, even among the inclusive - when [more than one's _causes_](https://morethanone.info/#causes) use the phrases "trauma plurals" and "plurals who were not originally plural", they accidentally imply that it _is_ possible to know why a person exists, and therefore that it's possible to exclude them on that basis.
-Similarly, sysmeds propagate categorizing plural systems as "traumagenic" (exists due to trauma) and "endogenic" (does not) - language which validates the idea that these are facts, not beliefs.
-Despite being flimsy on inspection, the usage of this language thus enables the objective "us vs. them" narrative that these sysmeds require to operate, even if those using them are not attempting to be exclusionary (in the usual "endos dni"-type fashion) at all.
+Similarly, sysmeds propagate categorizing plural systems as "traumagenic" (exists due to trauma) and "endogenic" (does not) - language which enforces the idea that these are facts, not beliefs.
+Despite being flimsy on inspection, the usage of this language enables the "us vs. them" narrative that these sysmeds require to operate, even if not all those using the terms are attempting to be exclusionary (in the usual "endos dni"-type fashion) at all.

 ### Syscourse